UnchartedBull/OctoDash/README.md

 More Screenshots can be found [here](https://github.com/UnchartedBull/OctoDash/tree/master/screenshots).

+## Get in contact

+We now have a Discord server as well.
+Feel free to join and ask your support & development questions over there: https://discord.gg/gTasZTz.

 ## Troubleshooting

 If you encounter an issue, while using OctoDash please have a look at the [wiki](https://github.com/UnchartedBull/OctoDash/wiki/Troubleshooting) first!
 If your issue is not covered please open an issue!